Defying the odds and beating analyst forecasts: PayPal Holdings Inc. (PYPL)

 For the readers interested in the stock health of PayPal Holdings Inc. (PYPL).
-It is currently valued at $183.18.
-When the transactions were called off in the previous session, Stock hit the highs of $187.84, after setting-off with the price of $187.005.
-Company’s stock value dipped to $181.99 during the trading on the day.
-When the trading was stopped its value was $186.20.Recently in News on December 3, 2021, PayPal Processed More Than $188 Million in Donations This Giving Tuesday, Setting New Record for Global Day of Giving.
-More than 2.1 million Donations Made on the PayPal Platform to over 160,000 Nonprofits and Causes Around the Globe.
+It is currently valued at $191.69.
+When the transactions were called off in the previous session, Stock hit the highs of $192.9561, after setting-off with the price of $192.47.
+Company’s stock value dipped to $190.25 during the trading on the day.
+When the trading was stopped its value was $192.01.Recently in News on December 20, 2021, PAYPAL ALERT: Bragar Eagel & Squire, P.C. is Investigating PayPal Holdings, Inc. on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm.
+Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against PayPal Holdings, Inc. (NASDAQ: PYPL) on behalf of long-term stockholders following a class action complaint that was filed against PayPal on August 20, 2021.
+Our investigation concerns whether the board of directors of PayPal have breached their fiduciary duties to the company.
 You can read further details here

 PayPal Holdings Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $310.16 on 07/26/21, with the lowest value was $179.15 for the same time period, recorded on 12/01/21.